networknt/light-doc/content/en/tutorial/tracing/jaeger/petstore-jaeger.md

 Next, we will create a config folder in light-config-test to add tracing to the application.
 Before doing that, we need to build a fatjar for petstore-jaeger so that we can start the server with `java -jar -Dlight-4j-config-dir=`

-To speed up the development cycle, all generated light-4j projects will only be build into a samll jar that can be started with `exec:exec` target in Maven.
+To speed up the development cycle, all generated light-4j projects will only be built into a samll jar that can be started with `exec:exec` target in Maven.
 This is to avoid building source.jar doc.jar and fatjar which takes a lot of time during active development.
 When you need to build a fatjar, you can use the `release` profile.

 ```
 cd ~/networknt/light-example-4j/rest/openapi/petstore-jaeger